josehu07/summerset/tla+/multipaxos_smr_style/README.md

 ### Files List

+The files include:

 - `MultiPaxos.tla`: main protocol spec written in PlusCal and with translation attached
 - `MultiPaxos_MC.tla`: entrance of running model checking; contains the checked `TypeOK` and `Linearizability` constraints
-- `MultiPaxos_MS.cfg`: recommended model checking inputs and configurations
+- `MultiPaxos_MC.cfg`: recommended model inputs and configurations (checks < 8 min on a 40-core machine)
-- TODO
+- `MultiPaxos_MC_small.cfg`: config with one fewer write request in input (checks < 10 seconds)

+To play with the spec and fail the check, try for example:

+- Change the `await` condition in `HandleAcceptReplies` from `>= MajorityNum` to `>= MajorityNum - 1`: this will fail the linearizability check
+- Comment out the `Send` of `AcceptReplyMsg` in `HandleAccept`: this will lead to deadlocks and thus reveal a certain "liveness" problem

 ### What’s Good About This Spec

 This spec differs from traditional, general descriptions of Paxos/MultiPaxos in the following aspects:

-- It models MultiPaxos in a practical SMR system style that’s much closer to real implementations than those classic, abstract specs (e.g., [here](https://github.com/josehu07/tla-examples/tree/master/specifications/Paxos))
+- It models MultiPaxos in a practical SMR system style that’s much closer to real implementations than those classic, abstract specs (e.g., [this](https://github.com/josehu07/tla-examples/tree/master/specifications/Paxos) or [this](https://github.com/nano-o/MultiPaxos))
   - All servers explicitly replicate a log of instances, each holding a command
   - Numbers of client write/read commands are made model inputs
   - Explicit termination condition is defined, thus semi-liveness can be checked by not having deadlocks